alexkana/social-posts-manager/README.md

 # Social Posts Manager

-A comprehensive social media management platform for creating, scheduling, and managing posts across multiple platforms.

 ## Project Overview

-The Social Posts Manager is a full-stack application designed to help users manage their social media content.
+The Social Posts Manager is a full-stack application designed to help users manage their social media posts.
 It allows users to create, view, like, and manage posts with a clean and intuitive interface.

 ## Features